 We do not advise signing in for a third session, since our goal is to help you become more independent learners.
 It might be more helpful to ask for guidance on your next steps toward the end of your tutoring session, and then visit us again the next day!

 If, however, you do want to sign in again, you are permitted to, but new visitors to the ULC will get priority, even if they sign in after you, in order to help us help as many students as possible.

-No, PT worksheets are for use in the PT sessions and will not be distributed outside of those sessions.
+No, LG worksheets are for use in the LG sessions and will not be distributed outside of those sessions.
 They were designed and created by our Learning Assistants specifically to be worked on together during these sessions.

 Most of our hiring is done during the spring semester (March/April) for the following academic year, with some limited hiring duirng November/December for the spring semester.
 Please click here for more detailed information about eligiblity requirements, our timeline, and our application.

 The strongest application is supported by at least one professor from your major department and a second letter from another professor who knows you well, or from your Academic Advisor from the Dean's Office/Advising Center.

 We look for references that can address your potential for success working at the Unviersity Learning Center.
 A letter from a TA who knows you well will likely tell us more than a letter from a professor in a large lecture hall whom you've never spoken to (but, as stated above, the best letters come from professors with whom you have built a relationship).

 References should be recent and relevant, and should not be from family members or friends in your social circles.
 Use your best judgment in selecting your references -- your choice in professional references also reflects upon your candidacy.

 The ULC is open during the summer for shorter hours, mainly to support science, math, and economics courses.
 Details about summer hours will be posted on our website in late spring.